Mookie Betts Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the sixth-best in MLB.

-- White Sox pitchers combine to give up the second-most home runs in baseball (96 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (96 total, 1.4 per game).

-- The right-hander's last time out came on Thursday against the New York Yankees, when he threw 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- Cease gets the start for the White Sox, his 15th of the season.
+He is 3-3 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.

-- The 32-year-old has an ERA of 4.19, with 7.4 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .249 batting average against him.
+- The right-hander last appeared on Saturday against the Miami Marlins, when he tossed six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.